-This lightweight Linux distro for those who do not want to compromise with their favorite software but want to use less resource hog distro for the old machine.
+This small Linux distro for those who do not want to compromise with their favorite software but want to use less resource hog distro for the old machine.
 Lubuntu is basically designed for old netbooks and computer with LXDE desktop environment which is focused on being fast and energy efficient.

 Recommended Read: Top 5 Best Looking Linux Distro We Recommend You To Use